What Is AGLOA?

-The Academic Games Leagues of America (AGLOA) is a non-profit organization formed in 1991 to encourage and conduct academic competitions at the local and national level.
-Players receive recognition and rewards in the same way that sports champions are honored.
-AGLOA is dedicated to developing “Thinking Kids” of character, excellence, and integrity.
+The Academic Games Leagues of America, Inc. (AGLOA) is a 501(c)(3) non-profit organization formed in 1992 and incorporated in 1997 to conduct academic competitions at the local and national levels.
+Players receive recognition and awards for their academic achievements in the same way that sports champions are honored.

-AGLOA welcomes any student in Grades 4 – 12 to join and play the academic games.
-A student may play as an individual but most play in teams of five through their school or district.
+AGLOA welcomes all students in Grades 4 through 12 to join and play the academic games.
+A student may play as an individual but most compete in teams of five through their school or district.

 Players compete in one of four divisions, according to their grade level:

-Participants compete in one or more of six different academic games events.
-Players first learn to play at their schools, and compete against students from other schools in their local area.
-Winners move up to Regional events and the National Tournament.
+Participants compete in one or more of eight different game competitions.
+Players first learn to play at their schools and compete against students from other schools in their local area.
+Winners move up to state or regional events and then the national tournament.

 Mathematics, language arts, and social studies are the core subjects for the various games.
-Players often learn and apply important concepts in these subjects before they are learned in school.
-Strategy, in addition to knowledge, is a key component in each of the six Academic Games competitions.
+Players often learn and apply important concepts in these subject areas before they are taught at their grade level in school.
+Strategy, in addition to knowledge, is a key component in each of the competitions.
 It is not enough to know the subject matter (though the more a player knows, the better the player will be).
-Players must also develop courage, character, and poise in applying their knowledge while competing against opponents.
+Players must also develop courage and poise in applying their knowledge while competing against opponents.